yegor256/blog/_posts/2023/jul/2023-07-19-just-show-up.md

 place: Moscow, Russia
 tags: management mood career
 description: |
-  Given that many of our managers may lack the competence to evaluate our work on a technical level, the optimal strategy to appear as a high performer is to frequently be in places where the manager can see you.
+  Since many managers may not have the expertise to assess our technical work, the best strategy for seeming a top performer is to be visible to your manager often.
 keywords:
   - just show up
   - career advice